teruo41/teruo41.github.io/publications.md

    ***A Flexible Direct Attached Storage for a Data Intensive Application,***
    IEICE Transaction on Information and Systems, Vol.E98-D, No.12, pp.2168-2177

 #### Posters

 1. __Teruo Tanimoto,__ Takatsugu Ono, Kohta Nakashima, and Takashi Miyoshi,
    ***Hardware-assisted Scalable Flow Control of Shared Receive Queue,***
-   In Proceedings of the 28th ACM International Conference on Supercomputing (ICS '14), pp.175-175, June 2014.
+   In Proceedings of the 28th ACM International Conference on Supercomputing (ICS '14), pp.175-175, Jun.
+2014.